MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-manipulation.md

 ---
 # Data Transformation - Manipulation

-This article describes the modules in Azure Machine Learning Studio (classic) that you can use for basic data manipulation.
+This article describes the modules in Machine Learning Studio (classic) that you can use for basic data manipulation.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]